 See if there is a way to lower the commissions you pay on your policy.
 Never pay extremely large commissions.
 These commissions fees are paid to the agent or broker and are usually included in your premium cost.
 Seek out insurance providers who will be willing to sell to you directly; ask for policies that have “no load” features.

 Use the Internet to your advantage as you shop for life insurance.
 The best way to go about shopping on the web is to go to a site that compares quotes from multiple providers in real time, and gives supplemental data like user reviews of insurance companies.
 Three great sites to get you started include Insure.com, Accuquote, and Insweb.

-Watch out for any signs of shadiness from the person you are working with.
+Look for red flags that you can see from anyone from whom you plan on going about hiring, or from advisors.
 If the agent claims that they know more about the insurance companies than the rating agencies do, or if they claim that those very ratings are unimportant or not available, complain about them to their customer service department, or file a complaint.

 Do you own research, but also don’t neglect getting in touch with a life insurance expert.
 A professional will guide you towards the kind of coverage you need, answer your questions and assist you with the paperwork.

 The cost for whole life policies or ones that fall under the category of “universal” policies can be cost prohibitive for most people.
 Whole and universal life insurance policies generally incorporate a savings program, and do not have a termination date.
 Most people buy term insurance.
 It provides for your family’s financial security in case of your death, and costs less than whole insurance.